There are many reasons that projects fail. Many challenges are rooted in team participation and engagement.

 Team members and managers all play an important role in moving projects along, but with great power lies great responsibility.
 Leaders and managers can kill employee motivation much faster than they can boost it and much more readily than team members themselves.

 Strong, effective relationships are built on trust.
 This means being genuine and believable in interacting with their people.
 When your managers understand how to be more open and vulnerable with their staff, they work towards trust, respect and improved communication.

 Surveys do not feel genuine, believable or respectful.
 They also do not feel anonymous, no matter how much privacy is respected.
 Real connections take a lot of work, but anything worth your time takes time.
 Resist the urge to send out employee engagement surveys.
-Go talk to you team.
+Go talk to your team.

 Want to form more trusting bonds with your team?
-Dining in the Dark is a handy trust building exercise.
+Dining in the Dark is a handy trust-building exercise.